garrandall/popular-music-data/tracks/coming-home-cinderella.md

 I'm coming home
 I'm coming home
 Here we go
-Ooh yea, ooh yea
+Oh yea, oh yea
 I'm on my way

 Come on baby, Come on
 Let your love, shine on me
 I'm on my way, Sing along
 Shine on, Shine on, Shine on me
-I'm on my way, Ahh yea
+I'm on my way, Ah yea
 Shine on me

 I'm on my way